vamiksidd/masterji/README.md

  News article -  this displays news headlines , author , etc which allows users to browse through different pages of content.
 The user can also change its view from list mode to grid mode

+# Kanban Board
+ Kanban board application that allows users to manage tasks through a simple, drag-and-drop interface.
+The board is divided into three columns: To Do, In Progress, and Completed.
+Users can add and delete tasks

 ## Getting Started